Louth county football team: Rivalry with Meath

 Between 1945 and 1953 Louth and Meath met 13 times.
 The crowds got bigger and bigger each time as they played draw after draw in the Championship.
-The attendance of 42,858 at a thrilling 1951 replay remained a record for a provincial match other than a final for forty years the four match series between Meath and Dublin in 1991.
-The rivalry with Meath has never fizzled out, as witnessed by a stirring Leinster semi-final in 1998.
-Nor has controversy, as witnessed by Graham Geraghty's "wide" 45th minute point.
+The attendance of 42,858 at a thrilling 1951 replay remained a record for a provincial match other than a final for forty years until the four-match series between Meath and Dublin in 1991.
+The rivalry with Meath has never fizzled out, as witnessed by a stirring Leinster SFC semi-final in 1998.
+Nor has controversy, as Graham Geraghty's disputed point in the 45th minute of that match proved decisive.